Stop Elder Abuse

 Additional resources and information

-The Administration on Aging’s National Center on Elder Abuse: website www.ncea.aoa.gov provides comprehensive information about elder abuse.
-It helps define the forms of abuse, statistics, and has information on how to help, the laws protecting seniors.
+The Administration on Aging’s National Center on Elder Abuse: www.ncea.aoa.gov provides comprehensive information about elder abuse.
+It helps define the forms of abuse, statistics, the laws protecting seniors, and how to help.

-911 Cell phone- Did you know the FCC mandates that any used/charged cell phones can call 911 operator in case of emergency (even if phone is not receiving service)?
+911 Cell phone - The FCC mandates that any used/charged cell phones can call 911 operator in case of emergency (even if the phone is not currently receiving service).

-Albany County Adult Protective Services- Seniors (or others concerned about a senior) dealing with financial abuse, self-neglect or neglect by a caregiver, physical abuse, emotional/verbal abuse, sexual abuse, can contact Albany County Adult Protective Services by calling (518) 447-7177; or the Albany County Crime Victim and Sexual Violence Center at: (518) 447-7716 (hotline) or (518) 447-5500 (office) for assistance.
-For more info see the National Center on Elder Abuse at www.ncea.aoa.gov/ncearoot/main-site/index.aspx
+Albany County Adult Protective Services - Seniors (or others concerned about a senior) dealing with financial abuse, self-neglect or neglect by a caregiver, physical abuse, emotional/verbal or sexual abuse, can contact Albany County Adult Protective Services at (518) 447-7100.
+For more information, see the National Center on Elder Abuse at www.ncea.aoa.gov/ncearoot/main-site/index.aspx

 The Elder Abuse Project -Seniors can receive support and information from this program.
-Services include safety planning, support and counseling, case management, advocacy, shelter medical needs assessment, referrals for legal counseling.
-Call the 24 hour hotline at 432-7865 for more information.
+Services include safety planning, support and counseling, case management, advocacy, shelter medical needs assessment, and referrals for legal counseling.
+Call the 24-hour hotline at 432-7865 for more information.